seanhandley/stronghold/README.md

-# Stronghold
+# Stronghold - The DataCentred Dashboard Application

-The DataCentred dashboard application, formerly at my.datacentred.io
+The DataCentred dashboard application, formerly at my.datacentred.io.
+This app allows you to run a public cloud business on top of OpenStack.

 ## NOTICE: No longer maintained